CarlGao4/Demucs-Gui/usage.md

 Demucs GUI will use FFMpeg to read files if the default backend Soundfile (which uses libsndfile) fails, which enables separating a video (its audio stream, actually).
 When reading with FFMpeg, Demucs GUI will call `ffmpeg -v level+warning -i "{file}" -map a:0 -ar {samplerate} -c:a pcm_f32le -f wav -` and decode the stdout.
 So only the first stream of the file will be separated.
 If the file contains no audio stream, separation will fail. *\*New in 1.0*

 Demucs GUI will calls FFMpeg according to PATH environment variable.
 Before detecting FFMpeg, `./ffmpeg` will be added to PATH.
 You can control where to insert it (before or after the original PATH) in the config file. *\*New in 1.0*

+### Encoder

+Demucs GUI supports two encoders: `soundfile` and `ffmpeg`. `soundfile` is the default encoder which uses libsndfile.
+It is faster and simpler, but only supports `wav` and `flac` format (available sample formats are `int16`, `int24`, `float32`; `float32` is only available for `wav`). `ffmpeg` supports more complex formats and codecs, but is likely to fail if you didn't enter the command correctly. *\*New in 1.2a1*

+#### FFMpeg options

+You only need to enter a command line and target file extension.
+Demucs GUI will encode separated audio to wav format (float32 sample format) and pipe it to ffmpeg stdin.
+Please remember to add `-sample_fmt {Your_sample_format}` to the command line if you want to use other sample formats (like `s16` or `s24`).
+You can read more about FFMpeg options in [FFMpeg documentation](https://ffmpeg.org/ffmpeg-all.html#Audio-Options).
+Your command line will be splitted using Python library `shlex` (which uses Linux shell syntax) and you can see the splitted command line as you type in your command.
+FFMpeg stdout will be ignored and stderr will be logged to log file.

+There are several variables you can use in the command line and target file extension:
+- `{input}`: input file name without extension
+- `{inputext}`: input file extension
+- `{inputpath}`: input file path (without file name)
+- `{output}`: output file full path (not available in target file extension)

+You can also save presets for FFMpeg options.
+Each preset will save the command line and target file extension.
+Its usage is same as the mixer presets, which you can refer to [Mixer presets](#Presets).

+There are three default presets: `MP3`, `AAC`, `Copy video stream`.
+You can use them as an example.

+##### `MP3`
+Command: `ffmpeg -y -v level+warning -i - -c:a libmp3lame -b:a 320k {output}`
+Extension: `mp3`
+Encode separated audio to mp3 format with 320k bitrate (You can change it in the command line).

+##### `AAC`
+Command: `ffmpeg -y -v level+warning -i - -c:a aac -b:a 320k {output}`
+Extension: `m4a`
+Encode separated audio to m4a format with 320k bitrate (You can change it in the command line).

+##### `Copy video stream`
+Command: `ffmpeg -y -v level+warning -i - -i {inputpath}/{input}.{inputext} -map 1:v -map 0:a -c:v copy {output}`
+Extension: `{inputext}`
+Copy the first video stream of the input file and the separated audio to the output file.
+The output file will have the same extension as the input file.
+Please note that this may fail due to complex reasons.
+To check the actual reason, you may need to check the log file and search for FFMpeg documentation.

+### Some "useless" functions of separation queue

+1. You can drag and drop files to the queue to add them.
+(It's quite useful, isn't it?)
+But one thing is not supported: You can't drag a file or a folder from Windows to the application ran in WSL.

+2. You can click on the header `File` to show full file path or file name.
+Hover on an item in the queue to show its full path.

+3. On Windows, the progress bar should have animation.
+However, rendering a lot of progress bars at the same time (like the queue) will consume a lot of CPU resources.
+So, the animation is disabled in the queue (animation will still be rendered when the text like percentage changes).
+I don't like this, so I added this: If you click on the header `Status`, the animation will be enabled.
+Click again to disable it.

+4. The default style on macOS (`macOS`) can't render progress bars correctly inside a table, so the style of the queue is changed to `Fusion` on macOS and may looks different from the main window. *\*New in 1.0*

 ## About the config file